If you are NOT going through a crisis right now, you will.

 So whether God chooses to deliver you from your crisis or deliver you through it, the end of the story will lead to His glory and to your benefit.

 Romans 8:28 hasn’t been deleted from your Bible.

-I’m presently writing a book along with 20 other authors called Where’s God? and all my subscribers will receive a complimentary copy when it’s published.
-In that book, we all weigh-in on what the Lord is up to when He lets His children go through unimaginable crisis.
+In Where’s God?, 21 authors all weigh in on what the Lord is up to when He lets His children go through unimaginable crisis.

 Very often, God seems to have walked off the stage during such times.
 And His grace doesn’t appear to be sufficient.